-UNEP finds that product taxes levied on consumers are more effective in reducing consumption than taxes levied on producers; but at the expense of a higher administrative burden30.
+UNEP finds that product taxes levied on consumers are more effective in reducing consumption than taxes levied on producers; but at the expense of a higher administrative burden.
 Specifically, it is found that administrative costs associated with monitoring and collecting levies from consumers is much higher as compared to levies on producers.
 UNEP therefore recommends that in developing countries, product taxes should generally be levied on suppliers (producers and importers) rather than consumers.
-Nevertheless, the contrasting examples of Ireland and Denmark show that a tax levied on consumers, as in the Ireland case, is more effective in terms of removing the product from the waste stream.
-It is therefore clear that this decision needs analysis of the cost-effectiveness analysis for the specific country and industry in question.
+Nevertheless, examples in some countries show that a tax levied on consumers, is more effective in terms of removing the product from the waste stream.
+It is therefore clear that this decision requires analysis of the cost-effectiveness for the specific country and industry in question.